ascv/HyperLogLog/README.md

 [2] O. Ertl, "New Cardinality Estimation Methods for HyperLogLog Sketches,"
     arXiv:1706.07290 [cs], June 2017.

 [3] S. Heule, M. Nunkesser, A. Hall.
-"HyperLogLog in Practice: Algorithimic
+"HyperLogLog in Practice: Algorithmic
     Engineering of a State of the Art Cardinality Estimation Algorithm," Proceedings of the EDBT 2013 Conference, ACM, Genoa March 2013.